 1. The following properties are eligible for an additional story on the area of the building that is unaffected by Table 1.
+All

-All Mechanical or Access structures shall be contained within the additional story.
+Mechanical or Access structures shall be contained within the additional story.

 - (i) 'R' Zoning Districts: A maximum of one-story above the Historic District Height Map may be permitted for properties located on Oglethorpe Avenue, Liberty Street, and Trust Lots, and outside the National Historic Landmark District boundaries. - (ii) All other Zoning Districts: A maximum of one-story above the Historic District Height Map may be permitted. - 2.
 Access above the bonus story shall be the minimum necessary for mechanical maintenance and repairs only.
 Only one point of access (excluding hatch access) shall be permitted above the bonus story. - 2.
-One or more of the criteria below, must be met to qualify for an additional story: 3. - (i) An historic street or lane, as identified on Figure 2, is restored and dedicated back to the City of Savannah as a public right-of-way; - (ii) Affordable Housing, as defined and quantified by the City of Savannah, is provided within the development and so certified by the City Manager; - (iii) (iii) Multiple ground floor active uses (as defined) permitted in the base zoning district (including but not limited to retail, office, lobby, restaurant) span the length of the façade on all street fronting elevations (not including lanes) and maintain individual primary exterior entrances.
-For rehabilitations, the active ground floor uses must replace previously inactive uses to qualify.
+One or more of the criteria below, must be met to qualify for an additional story:

+- (i) An historic street or lane, as identified on Figure 2, is restored and dedicated back to the City of Savannah as a public right-of-way; - (ii) Affordable Housing, as defined and quantified by the City of Savannah, is provided within the development and so certified by the City Manager; - (iii) Multiple ground floor active uses permitted in the base zoning district (including but not limited to retail, office, lobby, restaurant) span the length of the façade on all street fronting elevations (not including lanes) and maintain individual primary exterior entrances.
+For every 60 feet of street frontage, a separate active use shall be incorporated.
+There shall be no required minimum or maximum distance between the uses.
+For example, for a façade with 180 linear feet of frontage, at least three uses shall be incorporated, which could occupy 30 feet, 60 feet, and 90 feet, as long as three uses are incorporated.
+At least 50% of active use space shall be designed so that their primary entrance is only accessed from the exterior.